-Toggle buttons are buttons that can be turned on and off.
+Toggle buttons can be turned on and off.
 Example toggle buttons include the Snap buttons.
 When a toggle button is enabled, it also turns yellow.
 Toggle buttons highlighted in blue are non-exclusive, but they notify you of a mode that is enabled, such as the Key Mode Toggle or the Affect Pivot Only button.

+CROSS-REF

-CROSS-REF All interface colors can be customized using the Customize User Interface dialog box, which is discussed in Chanter 4.
-"Customizing the May late 1.
+All interface colors can be customized using the Max Interface and Setting Preferences."
+All interface colors can be customized using the Customize User Interface dialog box, which is